dogweather/forkful/content/en/powershell/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in PowerShell involves creating scripts that automatically validate the functionality of your PowerShell code, ensuring it behaves as expected.
-Programmers do this to catch bugs early, simplify code maintenance, and ensure that code modifications don't inadvertently break existing functionality.

 ## How to:
 PowerShell does not have a built-in testing framework, but Pester, a popular third-party module, is widely used for writing and running tests.
 Here's how to get started with Pester for testing your PowerShell functions.

 First, install Pester if you haven't already: